Fight at Ohio GOP Senate debate elevates military issue

 “Gibbons owes Josh and all veterans and those currently in the service an apology, (for) implying that ‘WE’ who served our country honorably and faithfully, never earned our way working in the private sector,” they wrote.
 “We all volunteered to serve our country away from our families, putting our lives in danger, so people like Mike Gibbons could make millions.”

-Gibbons said Mandel initiated the physical aggression and made “several false, petty comments in an attempt to smear the new front-runner.”
+Gibbons, meanwhile, said Mandel had initiated the physical aggression and made “several false, petty comments in an attempt to smear the new front-runner.”

 “Josh Mandel is unhinged, unfit and flailing — because he’s losing,” Gibbons campaign spokesperson Samantha Cotten said.
 “He is only a professional at one thing: running for office.”